 Sure, professional wedding planners and decorators can make this step a rather easy one.
 Give them a color palette and a few thoughts, and they can run all the way to the finish line without a problem... taking your wallet with them.

 A DIY decorating approach is much more budget-friendly.
 Finding some cheap ribbon in the correct color turns any chair into the perfect wedding seating (with a little effort doing the actual tying).
 Now, you find some matching table covers and a mass of fake flowers, and you let your spouse-to-be get the girls together for some arts and crafts (but don't forget to offer help...
 Trust me.)
-Dollar store jars with five-and-dime candles, some simple streamers, and making the decorations by hand can turn cheap material into gorgeous decor at a fraction of the cost.
+Jars with five-and-dime candles, some simple streamers, and making the decorations by hand can turn cheap material into gorgeous decor at a fraction of the cost.
 You can even throw together your very own wedding arch, flowers and all, for less money than you will drink away at your bachelor party.
 People even sell their used wedding decor online, so check here for some great ideas.

 Now, remember that whole "Single Locale/Double Duty Decorations" thing?
 Yes, "heh, heh, duty."
 Also, "sweet, extra savings!"